ipleiria-robotics/indoor_positioning_uwb/README.md

 That data can be consulted on the dataset folder.

 A file containing the 8 anchors installed for our test is uploaded too.
 This is a important point that it must be studied.
-The installation of the anchor must be done using the concepts like Dillution of precision and respecting some manufactor conditions too.
+The installation of the anchor must be done using the concepts like Dillution of Precision (GDOP) and respecting some manufactor conditions too.

+## Description of  the elaborated tests

 Here we show a representation of the installation and respectives coordinates used.

 <img title="" src="https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/img/sala_info.jpg" alt="">

-The static test were executed in two different positions, while the dynamic test was executed with the help of a linear conveyor.

-We describe now the static tests:
+We used this anchors disposition because we wanted to have Line-of-sight most of the comunications/positions and we have a limit on the height (3 meters).
+Aditional, we wanted the tag to be located inside off the area defined from the anchors.
+To test the localization was decided to elaborate 2 types of tests, statics and dynamics.
+This way it is possible to tet both situations with different difficulties.
+The static test was elaborated testing LOS or NLOS situations and the dynamic test were executed with different velocities on a linear conveyor moved by a DC motor.

+Using the instrumentation described before we obtained the real positions of each anchor.

+#### Static Tests

+The static tests were divided on three situations:

 1. Teste 1 - Static test with all 8 anchors with LOS situation to the tag.